 The AIR Equity Initiative: A Bridge to a More Equitable World

-Since its founding in 1946, AIR has conducted rigorous research and used evidence to address complex social issues and improve the lives of people, both in the U.S. and across the globe.
-The AIR Equity Initiative is predicated on these same principles and strengthens our commitment through a bold investment in the generation and use of evidence to address the most urgent challenge facing our nation: systemic inequity.
+Since its founding in 1946, the American Institutes for Research® (AIR) has conducted rigorous research and used evidence to address complex social issues and improve the lives of people, both in the U.S. and across the globe.
+The AIR Equity Initiative is predicated on these same principles and strengthens AIR’s commitment by investing in the generation and use of high-quality evidence to address the harmful effects of inequality.

 Generating and using evidence in collaboration with school districts and communities to improve educational experiences and outcomes, so all students can thrive.

 Using evidence in collaboration with stakeholders to build and expand workforce development systems that cultivate skill acquisition and employment opportunities for underserved workers.

 - Scale Sector-Based Approaches to Reach the Underserved

 Creating safer communities

 Generating evidence in collaboration with stakeholders to reduce harmful policing and build alternative public safety systems.

 Growing opportunities to benefit from diverse perspectives